What Happens If You Don't Get Enough Iron? A Look at the Negative Health Effects of Iron Deficiency

 - Dried beans

-Your doctor may also recommend that you cut back on certain foods make it difficult for your body to absorb iron.
+Your doctor may also recommend that you cut back on certain foods that make it difficult for your body to absorb the mineral.

 Understanding the Importance of Managing Your Iron Deficiency

 So, what happens if you don't get enough iron?
 Depending on the cause of your mineral deficiency, you and your doctor will need to work together to identify the right treatment plan for you.